 Here is a list of the different charges associated with a two-wheeler loan that you should be aware of, alongside the interest rate:

-Lenders typically charge a one-time processing fee when applying for a loan.
+Lenders typically charge a one-time processing fee when you apply for a bike loan.
 It is usually a percentage of the loan amount.
 The fee is used to cover the administrative costs of the loan.

 If you choose to repay the loan before the tenure ends, some lenders impose a penalty for prepayment.
 It's essential to check these terms if you plan on early repayment.